mafdezmoreno/SDL2_Tetris/README.md

   In `game_close.cpp`, line 91: `Game_Close::registar_puntuacion()`.

-- [X] The project accepts user input and processes the input: In function gamepantalla_pedir_nombre
+- [X] The project accepts user input and processes the input:
   - [X] The project accepts input from a user as part of the necessary operation of the program.
 In `game_init.cpp`, line 65: `Game_Init::pantalla_pedir_nombre()`.

 ### Object Oriented Programming